-Future of Electric Vehicle in India: Future of EVs in India
+Future of Electric Vehicle in India

 in 2014, the British multinational oil and gas company announced ” The World has 53.3 years of oil left at the current rate of production” which means there is a need for an alternative resource to run the motorized mobility.
 Electric Vehicle is the future of India or just an alternative to traditional vehicle. let’s understand –

 World Oil consumption grew by 0.9 million barrels per day (b/d), or 0.9% and Oil is a nonrenewable Source on the Earth.
 Nonrenewable Energy resources, like coal, nuclear, oil, and natural gas, are available in limited supplies. so, we as, the country need to look for an alternative to Oil.

 Some of the Oil alternatives are propane, natural gas, electric hybrids, hydrogen fuel cells, and biodiesel. as Fuel vehicles are the major contribution to Global Warming and Pollution.

 “When fossil fuels are burned, they release large amounts of carbon dioxide, a greenhouse gas, into the air.
 Greenhouse gases trap heat in our atmosphere, causing global warming (1)”

 How Much does burning Fossil Fuels Contribute to Global Warming?

 CO2 Contributes 65% of the Greenhouse Gas Emission –